 Most 2 to 4-year-olds will be more than happy when surrounded by liked people in a festive mood, with some decorations, a few games or craft projects, and a yummy cake.
 Trying to overly impress your kid with planning complex presentations might be counterproductive, as it might prove overwhelming for both of you.

 - For small kids, a party at home, whether indoors or outdoors might be the most comfortable.
 Also, arranging to bring the fun and the cupcakes to the daycare center can be a good idea.

-- Include your child in the planning, whether by choosing his favorite cake or ice cream, deciding on some simple decorations or theme, games, etc. Some psychologists point that people of all ages enjoy looking forward to an event more than looking back upon it.
+- Include your child in the planning, whether by choosing their favorite cake or ice cream, deciding on some simple decorations or theme, games, etc. Some psychologists point that people of all ages enjoy looking forward to an event more than looking back upon it.

 - Serve kid-safe foods and beverages.
 Most of what parents would consider party food, like nuts and grapes, are notorious choking hazards.
 Slices of bananas with a small spread of peanut butter, thin apple slices, toddler-safe crackers, and small cupcakes are some healthy and practical options.
 For beverages, avoid filling the little one’s cups to the brim, and avoid permanent stains by opting out of deeply hued juices like grape.

 - If you plan on having a show at the party, a storyteller or a children’s music singer can be a great entertainment idea.

 - Keep games short and fun instead of competitive.
 For example, “Duck, duck, goose”, musical statues, and dance the “Hokey-pokey”.
 You can also propose an age-appropriate craft option if your kid likes those, like making finger poppets, nature collages, etc.